1jour1vin

 See all reviews from this customer

 Unbeatable value for money.
-Excellence for a non-vintage champagne
+Excellence in a non-vintage champagne

 See all reviews from this customer

-An excellent, classic aperitif champagne.
-Pleasantly round, a wine that invites you to take your time.
-A family friend who's always a confidant, with whom you'll want to tell interesting stories with your wife and children over an extended aperitif.
-It can also be enjoyed with certain dishes, but with caution, given its 8g residual sugar content.
+An excellent classic aperitif champagne.
+With a very pleasant roundness, this is a wine that invites you to take your time savoring it.
+It comes across as the family friend who is always a confidant, someone you want to share interesting stories with, along with your spouse and children, during a leisurely aperitif.
+It also pairs well with certain dishes, but with caution given its 8g of residual sugar.

 See all reviews from this customer